 In the 19th century, overcrowded and unsanitary urban churchyards led to the development of the ”garden cemetery” movement.
 These landscaped cemeteries, such as London’s Highgate Cemetery or Paris’s Père Lachaise, were designed as peaceful, park-like spaces for the burial of the dead and for visitors to reflect and remember.
 They also became a response to urbanization, offering a green oasis within rapidly growing cities.

 There are several arguments for eliminating cemeteries.
 One being limited land resources.
 As urbanization and population growth continue, land becomes an increasingly scarce and valuable resource.
 Traditional cemeteries occupy large expanses of land that could be used for other purposes, such as housing or public parks.
-Moreover, in densely populated areas, finding space for new cemeteries can be challenging, leading to concerns about the long-term sustainability of the traditional burial model.
+Especially, in densely populated areas, finding space for new cemeteries can be challenging, leading to concerns about the long-term sustainability of the traditional burial model.

 Another argument centers around the high costs associated with traditional burials.
 The expenses for burial plots, headstones, and maintenance can place a significant financial burden on families.
 Additionally, maintaining cemeteries requires ongoing resources, such as labor for landscaping and repairs, which can be expensive for municipalities or private organizations.
 The costs of traditional burials have led some to question whether alternative methods, such as cremation or green burials, might be more cost-effective and sustainable in the long run.

 Changing societal values and beliefs also contribute to the argument for eliminating cemeteries.
 As traditional religious practices decline in some areas, fewer people may feel a strong attachment to the idea of a physical burial site.
-Furthermore, there is a growing awareness of environmental issues, and many people are becoming more eco-conscious in their choices.
+There is a growing awareness of environmental issues, and many people are becoming more eco-conscious in their choices.
 This has led to increased interest in alternative burial methods, such as green burials, that have a lower environmental impact.

 Most arguments for eliminating cemeteries stem from concerns about land scarcity, high costs, and changing societal values.
 These factors have led many to reconsider the role of cemeteries in modern society and explore alternative options that better align with contemporary needs and priorities.